ashlink11/llvm-project/ash-notes/meta-2024-jan-02.md

 - LLVM Intrinsics: Target-specific SIMD which are lower-level functions than even C/C++
 - Non-target-specific Clang Built-Ins: `__builtin_expect`
-- Abstract interface
+- Abstract built-in wrapper interface: can be used to allocate and manage memory and built-ins can be included in these files
-- Modern primitives library of extra instructions
+- Modern primitives library of extra instructions (can be target-specific or non-target-specific depending on compilation flags)
 - Specific hardware